My First eBay Sale Reunites ’70s Aloha Shirt with the Man who made it

 After I put the shirt in the mail and on its way back to Hawaii, I sent an email to Mr. Hope, thanking him for being my first customer and asking if he was the Dale Hope, son of Howard R. Hope I had written about.
 He replied quickly, saying that yes, Howard was his dad and added that he was collecting some of the shirts they produced in the past.

-Howard and Gladys Hope (fourth and fifth from the right) wearing Hawaiian couture in the 1950s.
+Gladys and Howard Hope (on the right) wearing Hawaiian couture in the 1950s.
 Howard Hope asked his son Dale to come to work for him in 1973.
 (Photo: Dale Hope)

 Hope grew up in Honolulu’s garment industry, hanging out at his father’s factory as a kid with the seamstresses and the cutters, eventually coming to work for his father and then inheriting the family business.
 He is recognized as an authority on aloha shirts, having received the Governor’s Cup for “Hawaii Apparel Manufacturer of the Year in 1987 and he wrote the “The Aloha Shirt: Spirit of the Islands.”
 You’d be hard-pressed to find someone who knows more about the subject.